 Giant pandas are the national treasure of China.
-They have lived on Earth for over three million years.
-They are good swimmers and tree climbers.
+They mainly live in the bamboo forest high in the mountains in southwest China.
 Although they are members of the bear family, they are not similar to other bears, in that their diet is over 99% bamboo.

 How Long Do Pandas Live For?

 - Life span in the wild: 20 years

 - Life span in zoos: 30 years (the oldest panda on record is 36 years old, which is equal to a human reaching 144 years old)

 We have explained that pandas eat for about 14 hours a day so what do they do with the rest of the day?
 The answer is that they sleep.
 If you have visited a panda in a zoo, you may have seen them sleeping.
 Pandas sleep on their stomach with their forelegs stretched out or huddled up.

 Although they like to sleep and eat, they can do more.
 They are also excellent swimmers and good at climbing trees.

 Pandas usually sit upright while eating.
 They are in a pose that resembles how humans sit on the floor.
 This posture makes it convenient for them to grasp bamboo with a pseudo thumb on their front paws.
 They actually have six fingers, as well as strong teeth and powerful jaws to crush tough bamboo.